nikeshgitpro611/reactjs/README.md

 }, 200));
 ```
 # Browser Storages
+- Data is not sent to the server with each HTTP request.
+It is only accessible via JavaScript on the client-side.
 If you want to store the data in browser, frequently we are using below 3.
 1.  sessionStorage
 2. localStorage